-What’s it like to win a private jet?
+What’s it like to win your own private jet?

-I’d stumbled across a competition in London’s Evening Standard last April for 1 lucky winner and 49 friends to fly to Stockholm in a private jet!
-This was to celebrate 10 years of British Airways flying out of London City Airport and to enter all I had to do was provide a “fact” about Sweden!
-My Swedish friends’ suggestions included facts on wars, blonde hair and Volvos … but I ignored them, and instead went with “The @sweden twitter account is given to a different Swede each week!”
+I’d stumbled across a competition in London’s Evening Standard last April for “1 lucky winner and 49 friends to fly to Stockholm in their own private jet!”.
+This was to celebrate 10 years of British Airways flying out of London City Airport.
+To enter all I had to do was provide a “fact” about Sweden!
+My Swedish friends’ suggestions included facts on wars, blonde hair and Volvos.
+So I ignored all their suggestions and instead went with this one.”The @sweden twitter account is given to a different Swede each week!”
 Answer submitted, browser closed and back to the remainder of my London commute.

 Who to take?